 This is attempt No. 2, where you can see how I tried to be more “impressionistic” with the buildings in the background.
 Yeah, this stinks too.
 But I was hoping the flowers in the foreground would save me.
 They didn’t.

-In fact, I suddenly remembered that I’d already solved this problem once before in my ow Damn Garden Book:
+And then, I suddenly remembered that I’d already solved this problem once before in my ow Damn Garden Book:

 This is the title page for the Edinburgh chapter.
 Note the city skyline in the background.
 Duh.